-As the manager and curator of several different Instagram accounts (like @creating.beautifully with around 120,000 followers, as well as @SonderGallery and @julestillman) that help promote artists, creatives, and a variety of other business owners, I see a lot of people trying to promote their businesses on Instagram.
+As the manager and curator of several different Instagram accounts (like @creating.beautifully with around 110,000 followers and @julestillman with about 4000 followers) that help artists, creatives, and a variety of other business owners start and grow their businesses, I see a lot of people trying to promote their businesses on Instagram.
 Some very successfully, and others, well… not so much.
+So I thought I’d share these 10 Instagram don’ts for your creative business.

 As much as I like to focus on the positive in life and in business, I’ve just got to share some Instagram don’ts, because far too many new business owners and IG users are doing these things every day.
 They’re not only not helping build their Instagram followers, they could actually be hurting their business and brand.